Eschatologue/CM_wiki/docs/spells/4th-level.md

 You control the mount in combat.
 While the mount is within 1 mile of you, you can communicate with it telepathically.
 While mounted on it, you can make any spell you cast that targets only you also target the mount.

-The mount disappears temporarily when it drops to 0 hit points or when you dismiss it as an action.
+The mount disappears temporarily when it drops to 0 hit points or when you dismiss it as an :rsc-action: **Action**.
 Casting this spell again re-summons the bonded mount, with all its hit points restored and any conditions removed.

 You can't have more than one mount bonded by this spell or *find steed* at the same time.
-As an action, you can release a mount from its bond, causing it to disappear permanently.
+As an :rsc-action: **Action**, you can release a mount from its bond, causing it to disappear permanently.

 Whenever the mount disappears, it leaves behind any objects it was wearing or carrying.